4-part ceremony equips 406th AEW to continue 435th AEW legacy

-Members of the 435th Air Ground Operations Wing and 406th Air Expeditionary Wing attend a four-part ceremony, including the 435th AEW deactivation, 406th AEW activation, 406th assumption of command, and 435th AGOW change of command, at Ramstein Air Base, Germany, June 9, 2023.
-The ceremony officially divided the 435th AGOW and 435th AEW into separate organizations under their own commands after previously having the same dual-wing commander.
-(U.S. Air Force photo by Airman Trevor Calvert)
+The 435th Air Expeditionary Wing was deactivated during a four-part ceremony that also included the activation of the 406th Air Expeditionary Wing, and the assumption of command of the 406th AEW, at Ramstein Air Base, Germany, June 9, 2023.

+U.S. Air Force Col. Jason D. Chambers assumed command of the 406th AEW during the ceremony, which officially divided the 435th Air Grounds Operations Wing and 435th AEW into separate organizations under their own commands after previously having the same dual-wing commander.

+The ceremony included Col. Bryan Callahan relinquishing command of both the 435th AGOW and 435th AEW, and Col. Matthew Bartlett accepting command of the 435th AGOW.

+“Prior to today, the burden and responsibility of commanding these two wings fell on one set of shoulders,” said U.S. Air Force Maj.
+Gen. Derek France, 3rd Air Force commander.
+“These Airmen and mission sets – in very different theaters and continents – deserve a full-time commander to lead both of these wings.”

 |Date Taken: